ArthurVincentCS/rastertools/README.rst

     1: processing error
     2: incorrect invocation parameters

-Details of the various subcommands are presented in the documentation : `Usage <docs/cli.rst>`_
+Details of the various subcommands are presented in the documentation : docs/cli.rst

 Tests
 ^^^^^